--Adaptation and Production of THE FLIES by Jean-Paul Sartre.
-In co-production with Myriad Productions, the piece incorporates a rock band, A riot in heaven, live.
+-Adaptation and production of THE FLIES by Jean-Paul Sartre.
+In co-production with Myriad Productions, the piece incorporates a live rock band, A Riot in Heaven.
 The creation is noticed at the Camden Fringe festival, gets the company ‘on the map’ of London theatre and receives our first important reviews in National press.
 ‘Amazingly intense, A host of theatrical innovations’ The Scotsman.
 ‘Exchange Theatre has done the unimaginable’ Londonist.

 -We also create small street theatre-scenes for Bastille Day in the Park.

-–The French Institute contracts us for a year-long residency, creating a bilingual kid show per month: we write and devise HOW TO MAKE A GOOD RIDING HOOD? after Perrault, an interactive show that the children elaborate with us, THE UNTOLD STORY OF SLEEPING BEAUTY, after Anatole France, a promenade show in the institute, SIMPLICE, after Emile Zola, where we cover the library with fake grass for the kids to lie down on it, CLOCKS ! after Jules Verne, where me mix absurdist comedy and pupettry, THE NECKLACE after Maupassant, a goth show, but for kids, and finally PICTURES OF LOVE after Theophile Gauthier where the library takes its former glory as a ball hall.
+–The French Institute contracts us for a year-long residency, creating a bilingual kid show per month: we write and devise HOW TO MAKE A GOOD RIDING HOOD? after Perrault, an interactive show that the children elaborate with us, THE UNTOLD STORY OF SLEEPING BEAUTY, after Anatole France, a promenade show in the institute, SIMPLICE, after Emile Zola, where we cover the library with fake grass for the kids to lie down on, CLOCKS ! after Jules Verne, where me mix absurdist comedy and puppetry, THE NECKLACE after Maupassant, a goth show, but for kids, and finally PICTURES OF LOVE after Theophile Gauthier where the library takes its former glory as a ball hall.
 We also do a second run of NUT! for Christmas.
 Each month, we write, produce, rehearse and perform.

--Fourth Bastille Week.we have this time three students shows to present, one of them gets three nights (La Nuit des Rois, Twelfth Night by Shakespeare) at the Lion and Unicorn Theatre.
+-Fourth Bastille Week.
+This time, we present three students shows, one of them gets three nights (La Nuit des Rois, Twelfth Night by Shakespeare) at the Lion and Unicorn Theatre.

 -Our BAL TRAP translation takes us to New York, off-Broadway for a public reading.